ChaoticBrave/VagrantStoryRandomizer/README.md

 https://mega.nz/folder/wFV3CTzQ#NPZK8E4Wy-c_98T4n2DMTQ

 ## Updates
-* Updated the model randomizer so that bosses are not changed.
+* Altered the model randomizer so that bosses are not changed.
 Also edited some enemy models to be left intact to prevent freezes.
 * Added the option to randomize the misc items in Ashley's bag.
 * Included a dropdown menu where you can choose the thresholds for how high or low Ashley's STR, INT and AGL can reach.
 * The UI is now in wide form.